 Before long, Melissa came bounding back through the store with a piece of paper in her hand.
 She skipped over to Dan and presented her newest picture to him with a smile.
 She had drawn the two of them standing under a rainbow with a smiling sun shining overhead.
 Melissa had on Millie’s shoes and she was holding Dan’s hand in one of hers.
 In the other, she held a yellow flower outlined in orange.

 “I really like the flower you put in all of your pictures.
 It’s very unique.”

 “What’s unique?” she asked.

-“It means it’s something special you do, unlike anyone else.”
+“It means it’s something special that only you do, not like anyone else.”

 “Oh,” she said, thinking it over.
 “Am I the only one whose favorite color is yellow?”

 Dan laughed and said, “No, it’s unique because you put add the orange around the yellow.
 No one else does that.”

 “Well you have to,” she said as though it was obvious.
 “If the orange weren’t there, you might not see the yellow, and the yellow is too pretty to miss.”

 “They complement each other,” Beth added as she joined them.